matters2/FanDuelSolution/README.md

 - Prints out the full depth chart with every position on the team and every player within the depth chart.

+## Assumptions

+- No application state required (no CRUD operations on hosted database available), using In Memory solution for the life of the application instance
+- No Front-end application to integrate with the API

 ## Technology Used

 - Framework: .NET Core 8